XML Schema is a powerful alternative to XML DTD. The XML Schema language is commonly called XML Schema Definition, or XSD.

 </xs:simpleType>

-You can define patterns:
+You can also define patterns:

 <xs:element name="element-name">